master-q/masterq-docs/presentations/20140802_osc_kyoto_ats/20140802_osc_kyoto_ats.md

 # [5] Why ATS language is safe?

+* Line is at between caller and callee
+* ATS applies type to the line
-* Can enforce invariant in interface
+* Type can enforce invariant in them
-* Let's see code of the Linear List

 # Type of Linear List